CISteefel/CrunchTope/README.md

 ### Remove Cygwin link.exe

 Next, we need to remove Cygwin link.exe to avoid conflict with the Intel ifort compiler.
-In a Cygwin BASH shell (search on your Windows machine and you can find "Cygwin64 Terminal" and run it as administrator), type the following command:
+In a Cygwin BASH shell (search on your Windows machine and you can find "Cygwin64 Terminal"), type the following command:

 `mv /usr/bin/link.exe /usr/bin/link-cygwin.exe`